 During the late eighteenth and early nineteenth centuries, the transatlantic world experienced a period of unprecedented upheaval, which, arguably, usherd in the modern world.
 The word "revolution" itself was transformed in meaning.
 This course will explore at both a theoretical and empirical level four revolutions: the American Revolution, the French revolution, the Haitian Revolution, and the Spanish American wars of liberation.
 What accounts for the disaffection?
 How did the causes, content, and consequences of these movements differ?
 Paquette.

 215F The American Civil War.

 Examines the causes, conduct and legacy of the American Civil War, with particular attention to the debate over slavery, the divergent social, economic and cultural development of the southern and northern states, the religious dimension of the war, battle front strategy and home front mobilization, the politics of emancipation, reconstruction, redemption and reconciliation, and the Civil War in popular memory down to the present.
-Isserman.
+Isserman and Day Moore.

 Contemporary Culture and Politics in India.

 Cultural and political-economic dynamics in post-colonial India.
 Traverses early and more recent anthropological approaches to rural village social structure, including dimensions of hierarchy, gender, religion, communication and economy; relatively recent transformations in expressions thereof that are national in scope; and relatively new considerations of the importance of media, including cultural productions disseminated through audio-cassettes, film and television, as the economy undergoes neo-liberal transformations.
 Prerequisite, one course in anthropology, History/Asian Studies 180 or consent of instructor.